Five fundamental principles for decarbonization

 Principle 1: Define operational carbon parameters

 To effectively reduce our carbon emissions, it is essential to define the scope of our net zero operational carbon goal.
 This includes the buildings where Hines has an ownership, asset management, or property management role.
 We exclude facilities management operations where we don't have a direct influence on decisions.
 We have chosen the CRREM tool to create a standardized way to assess carbon risk to align with a 1.5oC scientific pathway.
-Additionally, we have aligned with the Science Based Targets initiative (SBTi) as the technical foundation of our net zero operational carbon strategy.

 Get the Point